-Cooperation with the European Union Intellectual Property Office (EUIPO) and the European Patent Office (EPO) will be further strengthened in 2023-2025 for the benefit of the KICs, including the KIC on Culture and Creative Industries.
+Cooperation with the European Union Intellectual Property Office (EUIPO) and the European Patent Office (EPO) will be further strengthened in 2024-2026 for the benefit of the KICs, including the KIC on Culture and Creative Industries.
 Cooperation between the EIT, EUIPO, and EPO is an excellent opportunity for EIT KICs to increase their knowledge on IP and fully benefit from the protection IP brings in the global market.
-The EIT, the EUIPO, and the EPO will identify further areas of cooperation aimed at supporting SMEs, Higher Education Institutions, and EIT alumni and extend further collaboration opportunities with other initiatives and programmes, including the Higher Education Institutions (HEI) initiative.
+The EIT, the EUIPO, and the EPO will identify further areas of cooperation aimed at supporting SMEs, Higher Education Institutions, and EIT alumni and extend further collaboration opportunities with other initiatives and programmes.

 The EIT is an active member of the EU Agencies Network (EUAN), seeking synergies and efficiency gains opportunities.
-In 2023, the EIT will join the Troika within the EUAN Executive Group for the three-year mandate and take over the chairmanship of the network in 2024 for one year.
+In 2023, the EIT joined the Troika within the EUAN Executive Group for the three-year mandate and will take over the chairmanship of the network in 2024 for one year.